tank208/plc-student-demo-platform/README.md

 ---

+## For Educators

+If you are an instructor, curriculum designer, or researcher interested in adapting this platform for your classroom or lab:

+- See `00_overview/` for context and deployment advice
+- All `.md` files are written for clarity and instructional reuse
+- Instructor-only guides (not published in this repo) are available upon request

+---

 ## Development Log

-All engineering decisions, testing steps, and code evolution are tracked in the [DEVLOG](./devlog/README.md).
++ System design decisions, logic testing, and student iteration are tracked in the [DEVLOG](./devlog/README.md).

 ---

-## Recent Additions (July 24, 2025)
+## Recent Additions (August 4, 2025)

-### Repository Cleanup
-- Folder structure finalized to support modular deployment and GitHub navigation
-- `.gitignore` filters out IDE-generated files and project clutter
-- `.gitattributes` ensures `.st` files are parsed correctly on GitHub

-### Curriculum Completion
+### Curriculum Finalization
-- All four modules completed with both student and instructor versions:
+- All four modules completed and reviewed for:
-  - Module 00: What is a PLC?
-  - Module 01: First Steps with Arduino Opta
+  - Student Guides (`SG`)
+  - Teacher Guides (`TG`)
+  - Wiring length references, diagrams, and input/output mapping
+  - Reflection questions and assessment strategies
+- Teacher Guides (`TG`) now include:
+  - Direct links to code, images, and Arduino course references
+  - Clear module purpose, instructional outcomes, and delivery flow

+### Repository Navigation
+- README updated to reflect full curriculum and research scope
+- Internal links between folders (`01_modules`, `02_code_samples`, `03_assets`) verified
+- Instructor-only assets documented but withheld for educational integrity

+### Structural Improvements
-  - Module 02: Digital Input Counter (DIN Simul8)
+- Wiring lengths mock-up added to Module 02 (`Binary Input Counter`)
-  - Module 03: Celsius Temperature Control with ST and Ladder Logic

-### Code Samples
-- All code examples are now extracted into `02_code_samples/`:
-  - `binary_counter.st`
-  - `temp_control.st`
-  - `ladder_logic.txt`
+- `Module Purpose` clarified across all `TG` files
+- Consistency pass on terminology, formatting, and learning objective language
-  - Associated ladder logic screenshots in `03_assets/`
+- Additional clarity for smoothing (`Avg_Temp`) and hysteresis logic in Module 03

+### Instructor and Student Alignment
+- Instructor Notes now fully support guided delivery without relying on external documents
+- Student Curriculum guides made self-contained, suitable for bootcamp-style deployment
+- Reflection questions now support deeper critical thinking, real-world tie-in, and troubleshooting mindset

 ---